microsoft/playwright/docs-src/api-body.md

 ## async method: Page.waitForSelector
 - returns: <[null]|[ElementHandle]>

 Returns when element specified by selector satisfies `state` option.
-Resolves to `null` if waiting for `hidden` or `detached`.
+Returns `null` if waiting for `hidden` or `detached`.

 Wait for the `selector` to satisfy `state` option (either appear/disappear from dom, or become visible/hidden).
 If at